Is this the end for Horner in F1?

 "The company takes these matters extremely seriously and the investigation will be completed as soon as practically possible," a spokesperson told GPFans.

-This article seeks not to pass judgement before the process has reached its completion but, make no mistake, some of the allegations being reported by rival publications are enough to suggest that if there is anything in them, Horner's position may become untenable.
+This article seeks not to pass judgement before the process has reached its completion but, make no mistake, some of the allegations being reported by rival publications are enough to suggest that if there is anything in them, Horner's position - although he currently remains in his position as chief executive and team principal - may become untenable.

-READ MORE: Perez advised to take Schumacher lesson by former F1 star

 Red Bull handover situation would be complex